shegoj/Linux_Essentials/C_Lecture.md

 ### Task 6: Troublesshooting Connection issues

-- You are no longer able to see your page over the Internet
+- You are no longer able to see your page over the Internet.
+Fix the issue
-- verify the Ip address connecting to your server
-- Eavesdrop on a user password

 ### Task 7: working is IPTABLES for filtering Traffic

 - start iptables service
 - check if you are able to connect to the server externally
 - update the IPtables filter and ensure you are now able to connect
-- Eavesdrop on a user password

-wge
-#### dis